michalwa/py-cliffs/README.md

     set alarm at pm
     ...

-For more details on how to process the matched call check out the [example](example.py).
+For more syntax features and implementation details check out the [example](example.py).